ChenyuWang123/EC601-HW2/README.md

 # Descripiton
 This is the homework for the EC605 HW2 including codes for the two tasks.

+Main is for task 1 and friendlip is for task 2.

 # Trello
 The trello link lists below: